sonakshi03-06panda/Cyberbulling_detection_system/README.md

 ## Core Features

 ### URL Input and Comment Fetching
-- Input field for YouTube video or post URLs
+- Input field for YouTube video URLs
-- Integration with YouTube Data API v3 to fetch comments from the provided URL
+- Integration with YouTube Data API v3 to fetch comments from the provided URL (requires a valid API key stored in `YOUTUBE_API_KEY`)
 - Display fetched comments in a readable format

 ### Toxicity Analysis